Measurements all the way down the line

 - Distance, or range: the distance over which the measurements will be made

 - Speed: the time required for each measurement

 - Temperature resolution: the size of temperature changes that will be detected

 - Spatial resolution: the smallest distance over which a change in temperature can be detected.

 The trade-off between these variables determines the performance of the measuring system, and the choice of parameters usually depends on the nature of the application.
 Although distributed sensing systems are capable of recording a measurement every second, increasing the time intervals between measurements to minutes or hours makes it possible to achieve finer resolution results.
-The length of the optical fibre sensor also affects the resolution.
+The length of the optical fiber sensor also affects the resolution.
 To get the best results in each particular application, it is important to take into account the type and resolution of measurements required when deciding on the detection set-up.

-The system can detect temperature changes as small as 0.01°C, but readings can take minutes to hours depending on the length of the fibre.
-Readings are typically presented as average readings over a metre length of fibre – e.g. the Sentinel DTS-SR obtains a 0.3°C resolution at 5km in 10 seconds with a 1m spatial resolution.
+The system can detect temperature changes as small as 0.01°C, but readings can take minutes to hours depending on the length of the fiber.
+Readings are typically presented as average readings over a metre length of fiber – e.g. the Sentinel DTS-SR obtains a 0.3°C resolution at 5km in 10 seconds with a 1m spatial resolution.
 Coarser resolutions – say every 10m – can be made more quickly.

 Distributed Temperature Sensing has numerous advantages including the following:

 - Fully distributed data greatly increases information and reduces uncertainty

 - Sensor is made from standard optical fibre (cost effective)